microsoft/FLAML/website/docs/Examples/Integrate - OpenAI.md

 FLAML has integrated the OpenAI's completion API.
 In this example, we will tune several hyperparameters including the temperature, prompt and n to optimize the inference performance of OpenAI's completion API for a code generation task.
 Our study shows that tuning hyperparameters can significantly affect the utility of the OpenAI API.
 For more details please refer to our paper: http://arxiv.org/
 ### Prerequisites

 Install the [openai] option.
-You should install version 1.1.3, this version is subject to change from time to time.
+The option is available in flaml since version 1.1.3.
+This feature is subject to change in future versions.
 ```bash
 pip install "flaml[openai]==1.1.3"
 ```